- What is the Duke of Edinburgh's International Award?

 This is because it ties in individually with the different structures of educational institutions.
 We have compiled implementation concepts across all federal states and types of educational institutions in order to visualise the diversity of the Award.

-You can find the case studies here – we will be happy to put you in touch with our programme providers if you have any questions:
+You can find the case studies here – we will be happy to put you in touch with our Award providers if you have any questions:

 Case Studies